Warm me, Warm me, Wrap me

 VIZ Media blurb

-Claymore is a dark fantasy action manga of twenty-seven volumes and was first serialized in several shounen manga magazines belonging to the Jump line (Monthly Shounen Jump, Weekly Shounen Jump and Jump Square) between 2001 and 2014.
+Claymore is a dark fantasy action manga of twenty-seven volumes that was first serialized in several shounen manga magazines belonging to the Jump line (Monthly Shounen Jump, Weekly Shounen Jump and Jump Square) between 2001 and 2014.
 Its anime adaptation of twenty-six episodes ran in 2007 and follows the manga closely for the most part, but ends prematurely, covering only about a third of the original story; its final two episodes depict an alternate ending.
 This shrine is based on the manga, but the anime adaptation certainly can serve as an introduction into the series as well — especially with those beautiful and perfectly fitting opening and ending themes!
 Still, I recommend going back and rereading the parts in the manga for altered scenes and omitted lines that add to characterization.

 Note that there are (minor) unmarked spoilers all across the site.
 As this shrine is meant to be an introduction, none of the vague spoilers should heavily impact your enjoyment of the series should you decide to pick it up.
 Most of the information here consists of worldbuilding — minus major revelations! — rather than story elements of Claymore, presented in a depersonalized way so that the characters remain unknown territory for you to explore (and trust me, they — as individuals and as a group — make up a big part of the series’ appeal).

-This shrine’s content is based on the English translations provided by numerous scanlation groups responsible for Claymore, as they resonate with me more due to the amount of times I read the manga before acquiring VIZ Media’s gorgeous box set, and due to the English–speaking fandom I have interacted with on Tumblr.
+The content is based on the English translations provided by numerous scanlation groups responsible for Claymore, as they resonate with me more due to the amount of times I read the manga before acquiring VIZ Media’s gorgeous box set, and due to the English–speaking fandom I have interacted with on Tumblr.
 The English publication by VIZ Media (2006-2015) is consulted secondarily.

 If there’s anything you’d like to say about this dedication, I’d be delighted about any feedback in my guestbook!
 Thanks a lot for your visit. ❤